 One of the things I noticed in my years as an acquisitions editor is that sometimes book proposals don't capture the personality and passion of the author.
 They are dry and sterile, and they don't really say much.
 Oftentimes, in-person meetings end up in book publishing deals easier than if only the book proposal is submitted.

+"How can I get my manuscript accepted by a traditional publisher and see my book in bookstores around the world?"
 This frequently asked question has inspired best-selling editor and writer Jevon Bolden to write and publish her new book, Get Published: Seven Secrets to Getting Your Manuscript Accepted.
-This simple, easy-to-read guide demystifies the publishing industry for new writers.

 Today’s post is written by a sister, not by blood but by spirit.
 We share the same family name, and we are still investigating if we are related.
 The truth will be revealed soon enough.
 We have been circling around in the same web community for some time.
 She writes.
 I write.
 She publishes.
 I publish.
 I thought it was past time for us to join forces and bring some hope and inspiration to writers out there.